 We've already covered many insurance terms in our previous post 'Breaking Down the Jargon'.
-When dealing with eligibility checks and claims, we tend to use certain terms to describe the insurance your patient has.
+When dealing with claims, we tend to use certain terms to describe the insurance your patient has.
 As a refresher on those terms, here are some detailed descriptions.

 Allowable Charge: The maximum amount that an insurance company will reimburse compared to the provider's specific service rate.
 In-network providers may be required to accept a discounted amount as payment (say $90 instead of the full $100) and the remaining ($10) will be considered provider write-off.
 If the provider is not an in-network provider, then the patient is held responsible for the full charge ($100).

 Allowable Costs: Costs that are covered within a health insurance plan.